CocoonIO/cocoon-plugins-c2/README.md

 ### Native Share

-The plugin is added by selecting the object "ATPShare" from the "Object types" list inside Construct 2.
+The plugin is added by selecting the object "Cocoon Share" from the "Object types" list inside Construct 2.

 ![Native Share actions](images/share-actions.png)
 ![Native Share events](images/share-events.png)

 ### Cocoon Canvas+

-The plugin is added by selecting the object "CocoonCanvasplus" from the "Object types" list inside Construct 2.
+The plugin is added by selecting the object "Cocoon CanvasPlus" from the "Object types" list inside Construct 2.

 This plugin will only work inside Canvas+ webview engine in Cocoon.io cloud compiler.